 Title: Senior Faculty, Gift of Life Institute

-Pam began her association with Gift of Life Institute in 2007.
-During her tenure, Pam has served as both faculty and advisor for Virtual Classroom Training (VCT) courses, WebEncounter online applications, and national/international onsite trainings at OPOs, tissue banks, and eye banks.
+Elizabeth began her association with Gift of Life Institute in 2010.
+During her tenure, Elizabeth has served as both faculty and advisor for Virtual Classroom Training (VCT) courses and the WebEncounter online application

-Tell Us Something We Don’t Know About You: I design and make jewelry as a stress reliever.
+Tell Us Something We Don’t Know About You: I have traveled to 16 foreign countries.